sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 On the ArgoCD UI, drill down into your Application tile, click the `DELETE` button, and watch as all the resources are removed.

-You have reached the end of the `Unifying Pods & VMs: Hands-On GitOps with OpenShift Virtualization Workshop`.
+You have reached the end of the `Unifying Pods & VMs Workshop: Hands-On GitOps with OpenShift Virtualization`.
 <!--You have learned how to configure OpenShift GitOps (ArgoCD) and use it to provision and manage mixed (VM + Pod) applications in OpenShift, via Git.-->

 You’ve explored how OpenShift GitOps (powered by Argo CD) enables consistent, declarative management of hybrid workloads—mixing Pods and Virtual Machines—all from Git.